shadyvalleyfarm/shadyvalleyfarm.github.io/goats/Shady-Valley-Sadie.md

 Sadie is the sister to [Samantha](/goats/Shady-Valley-Samantha) and both are considered companion animals to our herd.
 Their dam became ill when they were 7 weeks old and died a short time later.
 They are great companion animals and are friends to everyone they meet.
-They are not registerable.
+They are not register-able.

-### Blogs about Sadie
+### Blog posts about Sadie

 <ul>
   {% for post in site.posts %}